CeeLo Green: Television and film appearances

 Green, along with the rest of the Goodie Mob, were featured performing "Beautiful Skin" (from 1998's Still Standing) on Series 6, Episode 6 ("Bum Rap") of the ABC television sitcom Sister, Sister in October 1998.
 Green subsequently had a cameo in the 1999 film Mystery Men, as a member of the Not So Goodie Mob, in which he was credited as "Thomas Burton, aka Cee Lo".
 He has also done voice acting work, voicing Prime Cut Miggity-Mo' Macdaddy Gizzabang Doggy Dog Dog on the Brak Show episode "Brakstreet" in 2002; Frank and Buddy Z in Class of 3000s Christmas special; Godzilla, The Tablesmasher, and a dog in the Robot Chicken episode "Squaw Bury Shortcake" in 2007; and Rev. Rollo Goodlove in the Boondocks episodes "The S-Word" and "The Hunger Strike" in 2008.
 In 2010, he appeared in T-Pain's Freaknik: The Musical as Light Skin.

 On January 15, 2011, Green both acted and performed in an episode of NBC's Saturday Night Live hosted by Gwyneth Paltrow, who, in November 2010, had covered his song "Forget You" in an episode of Glee.
 Green was one of the coaches for contestants on seasons 1 through 3 of the singing TV show The Voice.
 He retired as a coach in the fifth season.

+On Series 9, Episode 6 of The Graham Norton Show broadcast on May 20, 2011, Green performed I Want You (Hold On to Love) in the studio and he was interviewed about its release after the performance.

 On August 14, 2011, Green appeared at WWE SummerSlam and performed both "Bright Lights Bigger City", the official theme song for the event, and his hit "Forget You".
 On September 25, 2011, Green appeared as himself in a live-action/voice appearance and as the voice of a hot tub in the American Dad! episode "Hot Water".
 On October 18, 2011, Green guest-starred on the NBC series Parenthood in the episode "Tales From the Luncheonette".
 The following year, on February 5, Green appeared in the Super Bowl halftime show with Madonna.
 On March 31, 2012, he appeared on the 2012 Kids' Choice Awards.
 On August 8, he played J.C.
 Carpenter in the TV Land sitcom The Soul Man, in the episode "J.C.
 Carpenter's Gospel Show".
 Ten days later, he guest-starred in the Nickelodeon show How to Rock in the episode "How to Rock Cee Lo".
 That year, he also lent his voice to the animated feature Hotel Transylvania as Murray the Mummy.